 - The amount of time required to complete treatment

 - The general cost of living in the community (e.g., dental fees in big cities are often higher)

 The best way to get an accurate estimate on the cost of dentures in Norwood is to schedule an initial consultation with Drs.
 John and David Michaels at our office.

 Properly fitted dentures should not provoke your gag reflex.
 If you wear dentures and often experience gagging, this may be due to one of several reasons:

 - Loose dentures that shift and touch your tongue or parts of the throat

 - Oversized dentures that are so big that they touch your throat more than they should

 - Natural jawbone shrinkage due to tooth loss

 For any of these situations, applying denture adhesive may help keep your dentures in place and prevent gagging.
-However, if problems persist, you should contact Dr. Michaels to evaluate and potentially resize your dental prosthetic.
+However, if problems persist, you should contact Drs.
+John and David Michaels to evaluate and potentially resize your dental prosthetic.